delvtech/hyperdrive/amm-math.md

 ## Close Short

 Suppose a trader requests to close $\Delta y$ bonds of a short position that matures in $d$ days.
-Then the trader will purchase the $\Delta y$ bonds for the market price of $\Delta x$ base.
+Then the trader will purchase the $\Delta y$ bonds for the market price of $\Delta z$ shares.
 These bonds will then be sold back to the AMM for the price that was agreed to when the short was opened.

 ### Pricing

-We must solve the YieldSpace invariant to find $\Delta x$.
-We'll immediately convert from base to shares for internal accounting as $\Delta z = \frac{\Delta x}{c}$.
+We must solve the YieldSpace invariant to find $\Delta z$.
 We'll start with solving for the shares that will be paid for the bonds without fees $\Delta z'$.
 The YieldSpace invariant is given by:

 $$
 \frac{c}{\mu} \cdot (\mu \cdot (z + \Delta z'))^{1 - \tau(d)} + (2y + cz - \Delta y) ^ {1 - \tau(d)} = k